 Most of the requirements do not apply to existing producers in the Cape York region as the region has met its water quality targets.

-However, from 1 June 2020, any new or expanded commercial cropping and horticulture activities in the Cape York region on more than five hectares that do not meet the cropping history test will require an environmental authority (permit) before the activity or any work takes place.
+However, from 1 June 2020, any new or expanded commercial cropping and horticulture activities in the Cape York region on five hectares or more that do not meet the cropping history test will require an environmental authority (permit) before the activity or any work takes place.

 What records do I need to keep?